ValerioMedeiros/BEval/README.md

 * Requires: [Java] `1.7`, [Eclipse] Classic 4.2.2 and some plugins ([Git](optional), [WindowBuilder] and [Maven])
 * BIntegration is compatible with Mac Os and Linux.

-Steps to use the IDE Eclipe:
+Steps to use the IDE Eclipse:

 1. Download the [Eclipse] and after install your plugins ( [Git], [WindowBuilder] and [Maven]) in Eclipse.